-- A Sudanese military tank is stationed near a Sudanese security facility in the city of Nyala, in the Darfur region, on July 4, 2013 (Getty)
+- A Sudanese military tank is stationed near a security facility in South Darfur capital Nyala, in the Darfur region, on 4 July 2013 (Getty)

 Gamal Youssef said on Thursday that an armed group of six people had hijacked Abdel-Karim’s vehicle while he was returning from Nyala trade fair on Wednesday night in al-Nasim neighborhood in South Darfur capital Nyala.

 The assailants forced the commissioner and his family to get out of the car before they stole it and fled.

 Meanwhile, South Darfur state governor, Adam Mahmoud Jar Al-Nabi, defended the Rapid Deployment Forces (RDF), affirming they are disciplined units that have never violated the law in the state.